Ad Blocker Detected

 After the electrophoresis completes, collect 400 µl of eluted DNA from the V chamber and place it into a 1.5 µl of Eppendorf tube for the ethanol precipitation.
 The recovery rate is 75 %, however, the process is time-consuming.
 This is because it involves the ethanol precipitation and resuspension into elution buffer for ready-to-use downstream applications.

 2. DNA electroelution using G-CAPSULETM

-Extraction of DNA from agarose gel using G-CAPSULETM is a much more convenient way that consumes less time.
+The extraction of DNA from agarose gel using G-CAPSULETM is a much more convenient way that consumes less time.
 This is one of the advanced techniques developed to purify desired DNA fragments from the agarose gel in a simple way.
-It requires less effort and gives high recovery rate (up to 90 %) in an elution volume of 25-50 µl.
+It requires less effort and gives a high recovery rate (up to 90 %) in an elution volume of 25-50 µl.

 G-CAPSULETM has two parts; the G-PickTM G-TrapTM.
 G-PickTM is used to pick up the DNA band from the agarose gel.
 G-PickTM with the piece of the gel is assembled with the G-TrapTM (it traps the migrating DNA) as shown in the picture.

 The assembled G-CAPSULETM is then attached to an accessory product G-CAPSULETM weight.
 After that, submerge the set up in the buffer on a horizontal electrophoresis system.
 G-CAPSULETM weight prevents the G-CAPSULETM from floating during electrophoresis.
 During the run, DNA migrates towards the positive terminal and is captured by the G-TrapTM.
 G-PickTM contains a membrane that traps the DNA.